slac-epics/ek9000/doc/manual.md

 ## Building and Installing

-This device support module was built and tested with EPICS R3.14, but should function fine in EPICS 7 or any earlier versions of EPICS.
+This device support module was built and tested with EPICS R3.14, but should function fine in EPICS R3.15 or R7.

 This module depends on the EPICS modbus module (R3-0 or later) and subsequently requires the asyn driver.